facundopereztomasek/mysql-docker-testing-db/README.md

 ## Run docker compose

+Open a new terminal window.
+For macosx and linux you can open the terminal application.
+For windows you have to open the Command Prompt or PowerShell application.

-Placed in this directory run
+Placed in **this directory** run

 ```sh
 docker-compose build